-You must meet all Tier 4 (General) student requirements and be able to provide evidence in the required format in order to make a successful application.
+You must meet all the Student requirements and be able to provide evidence in the required format in order to make a successful application.
 Your documents may be copies or originals.

-Many Tier 4 sponsors offer their students help in checking documents.
-Make sure you submit only the documents your Tier 4 sponsor has approved, as other formats may result in a refusal.
-If in doubt, go back to your Tier 4 sponsor before submitting a different document, even if the difference is very small.
+Many Student sponsors offer their students help in checking documents.
+Make sure you submit only the documents your Student sponsor has approved, as other formats may result in a refusal.
+If in doubt, go back to your Student sponsor before submitting a different document, even if the difference is very small.

-Your Tier 4 application must normally include your valid passport and all the documents listed in the application forms and guidance.
+Your Student application must normally include your valid passport and all the documents listed in the application forms and guidance.
 Your passport must contain at least one full page that is blank on both sides.